Skip to main content

 • “The optimization was mostly great with only few moments of FPS drops.”

-• “Due to the missing performance features, frustrating controls and game mechanics, and unintuitive UI, given the price tag, this game is clearly rushed and misses the mark substantially.
+• “Due to the missing performance features, frustrating controls and game mechanics, unintuitive UI, and given the price tag, this game is clearly rushed and misses the mark substantially.
 You should wait for a sale to play this when it's hopefully patched and under 10 dollars.”

 • humor